recryptproject/qtumbook/part2/erc20-dapp.md

   try {
     // `send` returns if user approved the tx, and the tx had
-    // been sent to qtumd.
+    // been sent to recryptd.
     const tx = await myToken.send("mint", [toAddress, amount])

     // Updates txRecord with transaction info.
 This triggers view update.